UNDP and the UN

 The UN Family in Egypt

 With regard to decision-making within the UNDP Egypt Country Office, the Resident Representative is officially accredited to the country and represents the highest level of accountability of the UNDP in Egypt.
-The Resident Representative delegates authority to various levels of management such as the Country Director.
+The Resident Representative delegates authority to various levels of management.
 Decisions in the office are made by various bodies in UNDP, including the Middle Management Group for setting the direction of the UNDP programme priorities, and the Programme and Operations Teams focusing respectively on project management and financial and human resources.